apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

   state.teardown()
 ```

-Cool!
 We have managed to find the expected invariant violation, though it took
 us about 8 hours and about 2 million runs to enumerate.